-The Preserve is a 1,700-acre luxury enclave that stands as one of Park City’s most conservation-oriented residential communities.
+The Preserve is a 1,700-acre luxury enclave that stands as one of Park City's most conservation-oriented residential communities.
 Designed around the principle that the land itself is the primary amenity, The Preserve offers multi-acre homesites where custom estates are thoughtfully integrated into the natural landscape.
 Wildlife corridors thread through the community, supporting populations of elk, deer, and moose that move freely across the property.
-The result is a living environment that feels more like a private nature reserve than a traditional residential development, appealing to buyers who seek absolute privacy and an unmediated connection to the mountain environment.
+Sitting at roughly 6,500-7,200 feet of elevation in the foothills above the Snyderville Basin, the community sees four distinct seasons, alpine wildflower meadows in summer, and reliable snowpack in winter.
+The result is a living environment that feels more like a private nature reserve than a traditional residential development, appealing to buyers who seek absolute privacy and an unmediated connection to the mountain environment without the structured amenity programming of golf-and-club communities like Promontory or Glenwild.

 Why Kamee

 The Preserve occupies a unique position in the Park City market as the preeminent conservation-oriented luxury community.
 Its 1,700 acres provide a scale of privacy and natural immersion that distinguishes it from golf-centric communities like Glenwild or amenity-rich developments like Promontory.
-The community’s proximity to Kimball Junction—just 5-10 minutes away—ensures practical access to daily conveniences, retail, and dining without sacrificing the sense of remote seclusion that defines the property.
+Where those communities organize daily life around a clubhouse, golf course, or ski lounge, The Preserve organizes daily life around the land itself, leaving the structured amenity programming to neighboring resorts that residents can opt into rather than subsidize through mandatory dues.
+The community's proximity to Kimball Junction — just 5-10 minutes away — ensures practical access to daily conveniences, retail, and dining without sacrificing the sense of remote seclusion that defines the property.

 Lifestyle

-Kimball Junction, just 5-10 minutes away, offers a full range of dining options from casual to upscale.
-Park City’s Historic Main Street, approximately 15 minutes away, provides access to the region’s finest restaurants, galleries, and cultural events.
+Kimball Junction, just 5-10 minutes away, offers a full range of dining options from casual cafés and brewpubs to upscale steakhouses and contemporary American restaurants.
+Park City's Historic Main Street, approximately 15 minutes away, provides access to the region's most acclaimed chef-driven restaurants, wine bars, and seasonal Sundance-era cultural events.
+Most Preserve owners maintain a short list of regular spots in both districts and rotate based on weather and season rather than commute distance.

-The community’s 11+ miles of private trails support hiking, mountain biking, horseback riding, cross-country skiing, and snowshoeing.
-World-class skiing at Deer Valley and Park City Mountain Resort is within a 10-15 minute drive.
-The trail network connects to 400+ miles of regional trails.
+The community's 11+ miles of private trails support hiking, trail running, mountain biking, horseback riding, cross-country skiing, and snowshoeing directly from home.
+World-class alpine skiing at Deer Valley Resort and Park City Mountain Resort is within a 10-15 minute drive.
+The trail network connects to the broader Wasatch Back system maintained in part by the Mountain Trails Foundation, extending practical ride and run distances well beyond the gate.
+Fly fishing on the Provo and Weber rivers is within a half-hour for most owners.

 Inside the Community